Surrogacy in Georgia offers a unique opportunity to make dreams come true while securing meaningful compensation for your family.

 Why do surrogates get paid?

-Surrogate compensation in Georgia ensures that surrogates are fairly rewarded for the role they play in changing lives.
-We want to help you earn what you deserve.
+Surrogate compensation in Georgia allows surrogates to provide for their own families while undertaking this journey.
+You should be fairly rewarded for the role you play in changing lives.